-Lets take a deeper look into the offerings EverBank brings to the table and see where they would rank amongst the other online banks available today.
+Let’s take a deeper look into the offerings EverBank brings to the table and see where they would rank among the other online banks available today.

 Yield Pledge Checking

 Anyone in need of a great rewards checking account can stop their search with EverBank.
-High interest checking accounts are hard to come by these days and depending on how much you plan to keep in your account, EverBank will offer the following interest rates (as of November 15, 2014; rates subject to change):
+High interest checking accounts are hard to come by these days, and depending on how much you plan to keep in your account, EverBank will offer the following interest rates:

 Yield Pledge Money Market

-The most well known of all the EverBank products, the EverBank Yield Pledge Money Market Account currently offers a 0.81% APY for all customers.
-Oddly enough, this interest rate is the same whether you deposit $5,000 or $500,000 in your MMA.
-EverBank used to have tier levels to their interest rates but that idea was axed just a few weeks ago.
+The most well known of all the EverBank products, the EverBank Yield Pledge Money Market Account currently offers a 1.05% – 1.25% APY for all customers.
+This interest rate is the same whether you deposit $5,000 or $150,000 in your MMA.
+It’s important to note, however, that the bonus interest rate of 1.50% for the first 12 months applies up to $250,000.

-EverBank offers CD’s in more than 20 different currencies.
+EverBank offers CDs in more than 20 different currencies.
 Whether you’re looking to invest your money in the Euro, Peso or Franc, you can do so by acquiring a World Currency CD from EverBank.
-The benefit of owning a World Currency CD, when compared to a plain ‘ole United States CD, is that interest is earned at local rates for specific currencies.
-If you want more details, you can check out our review of Everbank’s World Currency CDs.
+The benefit of owning a World Currency CD, when compared to a plain ole’ United States CD, is that interest is earned at local rates for specific currencies.

-EverBank happens to be my favorite online bank and it’s no secret that they are slowly taking over the banking world.
-Originally, EverBank was strictly an online bank, however, with a few failed Florida bank takeovers, EverBank is dabbling in the brick and mortar game.
-FDIC ensured, you can bet EverBank will be around for a very long time and any money you deposit with them is always safe and secure (at least up to the FDIC insurance limits).
+EverBank happens to be my favorite online bank, and it’s no secret that they are slowly taking over the banking world.
+Originally, EverBank was strictly an online bank, however, with a few failed Florida bank takeovers, EverBank is dabbling in the brick-and-mortar game.
+FDIC-insured, you can bet EverBank will be around for a very long time, and any money you deposit with them is always safe and secure (at least up to the FDIC insurance limits).

 For more information about EverBank or to sign-up for any of the deposit accounts, visit www.EverBank.com.